dancespiele/dancespiele_api/README.md

 2. `cd dancespiele_api`

-3. set the .env file:
+3. create a database in Postgresql

+4. create the .env file of the root project:

 ```
 SLED_URL=[PATH WHERE YOU WANT THE SLED DB FILE]
+DATABASE_URL=[YOUR POSTGRESS DATABASE]
+DB_SCHEMA=[YOUR SCHEMA]
 SERVER_URL=[API URL]
 AMPQ_ADDR=[YOUR AMPQ ADDRESS]
 MAILGUN_DOMAIN=[YOUR EMAIL DOMAIN]